-There are currently three important initiatives implemented in this field: Draft CM Recommendation on "Valuing the Academic and Professional Skills of Refugees in Europe; the [European Qualifications Passport for Refugees \(EQPR\)](#) and the joint European Union and Council of Europe project '[Supporting an efficient national mechanism of recognition of refugees' qualifications](#)' in Italy.
+There are currently two important initiatives implemented in this field: Draft CM Recommendation on "Valuing the Academic and Professional Skills of Refugees in Europe and the [European Qualifications Passport for Refugees \(EQPR\)](#)." in Italy.

 4.1.Draft CM Recommendation on "Valuing the Academic and Professional Skills of Refugees in Europe".